BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 - $P_{n}$ points to the *next leaf node*
 - If $L_{i}, L_{j}$ are leaf nodes and $i<j$, then all search key values in $L_{i}$ will be less than or equal to $L_{j}$

-In **NON-LEAF NODE**: it is quite similar, the search key values that pointers points to are in between the search key values around it.
+In **NON-LEAF NODE**: it is quite similar, the search key values in the node that pointers points to are in between the search key values around it.

 ## Hash Indices
 The records are stored in buckets. **Bucket** is a *unit* of storage containing records, such as a disk block.
 Bucket can be obtained from search key using hash function.
 **Hash function** is a function from *search key* $K$ to *bucket address*.
 Entries with different search key may map to the same bucket, and the entire bucket is sequentially searched to locate an entry.